dfosco/danielfos.co/navigations.md

 ![Browsing the iBook Store](http://i.imgur.com/mKDrolR.jpg)

-They do offer curated sub-categories, like the one above on Design, but there's no way to see a full list the titles within.
+They do offer curated sub-categories, like the one above on Design, but there's no way to see a full list of the titles inside.

-Any product list inside only go as far as *100* titles, organized by "All-time Best Sellers" or Alphabetic order.
-Funniest thing?
-When organized A-Z, the list caps at the letter "A".
+Any product list only go as far as *100* titles, organized by "All-time Best Sellers" or alphabetic order — which, When organized A-Z, caps the list at the letter "A".
+I'm not even joking.

 ![No longer browsing the iBook Store](http://i.imgur.com/7IEuTby.png)